johanbissemattsson/debout-pour-les-enfants/src/pages/en/about-us.md

 ![null](/img/darras-1.jpg)

 There is the name of a Koran school.
 Many are located in places that we would consider to be dumped.
-The Talibans are sleeping on plastic or bastards lying directly on the dirty floor.
+The talibés are sleeping on plastic or bastards lying directly on the dirty floor.
 Here they also spend the time for their studies with the Marabouen.
 Access to the toilet is of course, but not a lot of hygiene.

 ![null](/img/darras-2.jpg)